17 Signs Your Husband Is Not Attracted to You & What to Do

 11. He is no longer dependable

 Is he not showing up when he says he will?
-Can you trust he will be there for you when needed?
+Can you trust that he will be there for you when you need him?
 Was he supposed to pick you up and forgot?

 Sure, things can slip our minds at times, and we’ve all dropped the ball sometimes, but if he never follows through and you can’t depend on him, this is a sign he is losing his attraction.

 Ask him to help you with a project or chore and complete it together.
-Be clear it is important to you and what you are asking from him.
+Be clear about what is important to you and what you are asking from him.
 Giving him a clear “ask” and explaining its importance to you can help draw his attention back to your marriage.

 12. He calls you names